1987 Spanish regional elections

-The 1987 Spanish regional elections were held on Wednesday, 10 June 1987, to elect the regional parliaments of thirteen of the seventeen autonomous communities—Aragon, Asturias, the Balearic Islands, the Canary Islands, Cantabria, Castile and León, Castilla–La Mancha, Extremadura, La Rioja, Madrid, Murcia, Navarre and the Valencian Community—, not including Andalusia, the Basque Country, Catalonia and Galicia, which had separate electoral cycles.
+Regional elections were held in Spain during 1987 to elect the regional parliaments of thirteen of the seventeen autonomous communities: Aragon, Asturias, the Balearic Islands, the Canary Islands, Cantabria, Castile and León, Castilla–La Mancha, Extremadura, La Rioja, Madrid, Murcia, Navarre and the Valencian Community.
 779 of 1,169 seats in the regional parliaments were up for election.
-The elections were held simultaneously with local elections all throughout Spain, as well as the 1987 European Parliament election.
+The elections were held were held on 10 June (concurrently with local elections all across the country, as well as the 1987 European Parliament election).

 The Spanish Socialist Workers' Party (PSOE) remained the largest party overall, as well as in most regional parliaments.
 However, it suffered from a drop in popular support which saw it losing many of the absolute majorities it had obtained four years previously.
 As a result, several centre-right coalitions and alliances were able to oust the Socialists from government in four out of the twelve regional administrations it had held previous to the election.
 The main national opposition party, the People's Alliance (AP), having suffered from an internal crisis and the breakup of the People's Coalition in 1986, also lost support compared to the previous election.
 Its former allies, the People's Democratic Party (PDP) and the Liberal Party (PL), stood separately in the regional elections but remained unable to capitalize on AP's losses.

 Benefitting from the two main parties' decline was former Spanish Prime Minister Adolfo Suárez's Democratic and Social Centre (CDS), which became decisive for government formation in many regional assemblies.
 United Left (IU), a coalition made up by the Communist Party of Spain (PCE) and other minor left-wing groups, remained stagnant at the PCE's 1983 results.